 Hikes: The 1.5-mile hike to Delicate Arch is beautiful, with the end reward of viewing Utah's famous landmark, a famed standing any bucket list.
 Or hike some of the easy short trails in the park, such as the Park Avenue Trail and trails in the Windows Section of the park, or some of the longer trails in the park, such as Double O Arch, Tower Arch, and Landscape Arch.

 Drive: The 36-mile round trip Arches scenic drive can take about 2.5 hours.
 Be sure to visit the Windows Section of the park contains some of the area's largest arches and can take 2.5 hours.

 DAY 2: Arches National Park to Canyonlands National Park

-Distance: Moab to Canyonlands National Park, Island in the Sky district - 35 miles/approximately 46 minutes.
+Distance: Moab to Canyonlands National Park, Island in the Sky district is 35 miles/approximately 46 minutes.
 Distance: Moab to Canyonlands National Park, The Needles district is 75 miles.

 Photography: Early morning and late afternoon bring the best photographic light to the park during the "magic hours."
 The park website recommends areas, formations, and times for peak photography opportunities.

-Along the way: Travel Dead Horse Mesa Scenic Byway to Dead Horse Point State Park for a dizzying view some 2,000 feet above the Colorado River as it winds its way into Canyonlands National Park.
+Must See: Travel Dead Horse Mesa Scenic Byway to Dead Horse Point State Park for a dizzying view some 2,000 feet above the Colorado River as it winds its way into Canyonlands National Park.
 You're sure to treasure this panoramic perspective of the river that carved out the canyons.
 This is a locals' favorite.
-Distance: Canyonlands National Park, Island in the Sky district to Dead Horse Point State Park- 12 miles/approximately 20 minutes.

 Canyonlands National Park is Utah's largest national park with views thousands of feet down to the Green and Colorado Rivers and thousands of feet up to red rock pinnacles, cliffs, and spires.
 Rivers have sliced the parks into three districts: Island in the Sky is the northern section where visitors can look down to the Colorado River on the east and the Green River on the west; The Needles District is named for its profusion of red rock spires and sandstone fins; and the Maze District is a remote and jumbled stone playground and requires backcountry use permits year-round.